Photo credit: Jessica Wood

 The Sea in Winter was a Best Book of 2021 from Indigo, Kirkus Reviews, School Library Journal, and BookPage.

-The Sea in Winter was also selected as an ALA Notable Children’s Book, a Junior Library Guild Selection, and a “Great Reads from Great Places” selection to represent Washington State in the National Book Festival.
+The Sea in Winter was selected as an ALA Notable Children’s Book, a Junior Library Guild Selection, and a “Great Reads from Great Places” selection to represent Washington State in the National Book Festival.

 We Still Belong was an American Indian Youth Literature Award Winner in 2024.